ckeditor/ckeditor4/tests/core/editable/manual/focus.md

 @bender-tags: 4.11.0, feature, 2420
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea

-1. Press the first button.
+@bender-ckeditor-plugins: wysiwygarea, floatingspace, toolbar, easyimage

+## For each editor:

-1. Press the second button.
+1. Press button to focus editor.

+	### Expected

+	Window doesn't scroll and editor is focused.

+	### Unexpected

+	Window scrolls to the editor or editor isn't focused.

+1. Scroll down to see editor, and focus caption image.

+1. Blur editor.

+1. Scroll top and press button again.

-## Expected
+	### Expected

-Window doesn't scroll.
+	Window doesn't scroll and caption is focused.

-## Unexpected
+	### Unexpected

-Window scrolls to the editor.
+	Window scrolls to the editor or caption isn't focused.

 ## Note